-I get bombarded with Lego's during the holidays.
-I find them everywhere, on the sofa, under the kids' sheets and bed, in their shoes.
+I get bombarded with Legos during the holidays.
+I found them everywhere: on the sofa, under the kids' sheets and bed, and in their shoes.
 The Lego pieces even get vacuumed up by the vacuum cleaner - annoying!
-However, after over 12 years of Legos in our home, I tried every way possible to organize these little pieces and found this method was the best of all of them.
+However, after over 12 years of Legos in our home, I tried every way possible to organize these little pieces and found this method was the best.

 To minimize the lone wolf Lego piece finding its way underfoot or in the vacuum , I tried organizing Lego pieces by throwing them in various bins by Lego theme.
-That method didn't work because my kids liked to mix and the pieces to create something new.
+That method didn't work because my kids liked to mix the parts to create something new.

 And now, as my kids are growing up, organizing them by color seems to be the best option.
 I guess I should have thought this was the best method since I saw that the Lego stores have a wall divided by colored pieces.
 Oh well, live and learn.
-After the initial setup, my kids like to create their Lego masterpieces so sorting my color works for them because they can easily create one color creations this way.
+After the initial setup, my kids like to create their Lego masterpieces, so sorting my color works because they can easily create one-color creations this way.
 Here's how I organized these items.
 And, by the way, I made sure my kids helped me with the sorting.

-I sorted the Legos first then measured the space I was planning on using (under the family room table) and purchased these plastic drawer bins that pulled out and labeled them corresponding to each color of blocks.
-The larger drawers held the white, grays, the Lego manuals (books), and Lego Bionicle which were already completed to organize.
+I sorted the Legos first, then measured the space I was planning on using (under the family room table) and purchased these plastic drawer bins that pulled out and labeled them corresponding to each color of blocks.
+The larger drawers held the white grays, the Lego manuals (books), and the Lego Bionicle, which were already completed to organize.

-These plastic drawers sets had wheels and are next to my fridge in my family room and under the table.
-That way I save room, and the kids can use the table to create and no more Legos on the floor.
+These plastic drawer sets had wheels and were next to my fridge in my family room and under the table.
+That way, I save space, and the kids can use the table to create, and no more Legos on the floor.
 It worked well for the kids.
 Yay!

-On the top of these drawers sets, we added some other bins for the smaller groups they have collected.
-The boxes helped the kids know where their specific pieces were instead of hunting through the entire bin.
+On the top of these drawer sets, we added other bins for the smaller groups they collected.
+Instead of hunting through the entire container, the boxes helped the kids know where their specific pieces were.

 Clearly label each drawer.